Identity for

 AI Agents

 Open protocol for AI agent authentication and authorization.
 Ed25519 cryptographic identity, OAuth 2.0 token exchange, scoped JWTs.
+Agent-initiated registration with human approval.
 No passwords.
 No API keys.
 No secrets to rotate.

 The Problem